MJoergen/x16-nexys4ddr/log.md

 [https://www.cs.cmu.edu/~music/cmsip/readings/MIDI%20tutorial%20for%20programmers.html](this)
 webpage has some more information.

-The audio output is PWM with an additional inverted shutdown pin.
-So pin aud\_sd\_o should always be driven high, whereas the digital output aud\_pwn\_o should be a pulse width modulated signal.
+The audio output of the Nexys4DDR is Pulse Width Modulated with an additional inverted shutdown pin.
+So pin aud\_sd\_o should always be driven high, whereas the digital output aud\_pwn\_o should be a PWM signal.
 The Nexys4DDR board has a low-pass filter with a cut-off frequency around 10 kHz.
-The signal aud\_pwm\_o is an open-drain signal, and must therefore either be driven low, or left in high-impedance.
-Don't drive the signal high.
+The signal aud\_pwm\_o is an open-drain signal, and must therefore either be driven low, or left in high-impedance; don't drive the signal high.
 This is to reduce noise.

-The PWN frequency should be at least 100 kHz.
-With a 10-bit amplitude resolution, this works fine with an input frequency of 100 MHz.
+The PWM frequency should be at least 100 kHz.
+With an input frequency of 100 MHz this gives a ratio of 1:1000.
+This corresponds to approx. 10 bits of resolution in the amplitude, which seems perfect.

-So far I've made a small dummy YM2151 module to generate a triangular waveform at around 400 Hz.
+The plan is to implement (a subset of) the YM2151 sound chip found on the X16 boaard.
+So far I've made a small dummy YM2151 module that just generates a triangular waveform at around 400 Hz.

 ## 2020-01-15
 A nice blog post on (another) Yamaha chip: